yonicsurny/tumblrdl/README.md

 Important note!

-You need to change the API_KEY in the script.
-You can get one on the official site.
+If you have your own API key change it in the script define (the one provided is from api examples).

 Usage: php tumblrdl.php -b blog_name